-Like Gürerk, Irlenbusch and Rockenbach (2014), Nicklisch, Grechenig, and Thoeni (2016) only include uncoordinated peer punishment in the set of competing institutions; like us, they also allow for a central sanctioning authority.
-However, while they exogenously and permanently assign one subject to be the central authority, institution members elect our central authority each period, and the authority also bears part of the cost of punishment.
+sharply contrast with our centralized punishment institution where members elect the central authority each period, and the authority also bears part of the cost of punishment.
 In addition, individuals' normative requests may have guided our central authority - a feature that is absent in their design.
 These institutional differences give rise to important differences in the functioning of centralized punishment: In their experiment, a considerable share of the central authorities engage in the antisocial punishment of subjects with above average contributions, making centralized punishment even substantially less popular than uncoordinated peer punishment.
-This contrasts sharply with our results, where subjects selected very prosocial individuals as central authorities.
+This contrasts with our results, where subjects selected very prosocial individuals as central authorities.
 These individuals avoid antisocial punishment altogether and quickly achieve very high cooperation and efficiency levels through prosocial punishment patterns.
 This result suggests that the efficiency of centralized punishment depends not only on centralization per se, but also on how the central authorities are selected and who gets selected.

 Third, we believe that our results also inform the literature on the evolution of human cooperation.
-The rapid success of our two punishment institution appears to rely on the introduction of two key features present in pre-state societies - the possibility to form a normative consensus and the opportunity to migrate across groups, which is associated with a predominantly prosocial migration to the punishment institutions with a norm consensus opportunity.
+The rapid success of our two punishment institution appears to rely on the introduction of two key features that are already present in pre-state societies - the possibility to form a normative consensus and the opportunity to migrate across groups, which is associated with a predominantly prosocial migration to the punishment institutions with a norm consensus opportunity.
 These results therefore lend support to evolutionary models that allow for biased migration (Boyd & Richerson, 2009), for consensus building (Boyd, Gintis, & Bowles, 2010) and that emphasize the evolution of a norm-psychology (Chudek & Henrich, 2011).
+More generally, the fact that prosocial individuals appear to prefer particular institutions suggests that nonrandom interactions and assortative matching may have been important forces in the evolution of human cooperation (Eshel & Cavalli-Sforza, 1982).